-Interbay has long seemed less like a neighborhood than a void between Magnolia and Queen Anne.
-That’s changing thanks to a 226-unit complex just opened in October.
+Interbay has long seemed less like a neighborhood than a void between Magnolia and Queen Anne that was once a marshy tidal flat.
+That’s changing thanks to a 226-unit complex that opened last October.

 Other signs of nonindustrial human habitation include Whole Foods, Red Mill, and Pagliacci.
 And don’t forget about the 5,000-worker Expedia campus opening on the waterfront in the fall.
 It’s true that between the confines of the hillside walls, the nine-hole golf course, and the train yards, space is undeniably limited.
 But those lucky enough to find themselves a spot reap the rewards most Seattleites have overlooked for years.

 As much of the city struggles with development that threatens to steamroll historic culture, Interbay seems as blank a canvas as you could realistically hope for, ready to become something truly new.

 ► Transit Tip: The D line, one of the most efficient bus routes in the city, shuttles up and down 15th Avenue and—relative to Metro speed—gets you to Ballard or downtown in no time.